-- Students will be dropped from the course if three lab periods are missed. - Late lab exercises will not be accepted regardless of the reason. - The three lowest grades will be dropped.
-The grade is continuously recalculated every time a grade is entered so that the grade you are seeing is the grade with the lowest grades dropped. - Missed lab practicals will be given if possible; however, if not possible a grade of zero will be given.
+- o Students will be dropped from the course if three lab periods are missed. - Late lab exercises will not be accepted regardless of the reason.
+Remember, the three lowest grades will be dropped. - Missed lab practicals will be given if possible; however, if not possible a grade of zero will be given.
 Full credit will not be given if taken at a time other than the regularly scheduled time.